fmemuir/COASTGUARD/README.md

 ## Enhancements
 Various improvements have been made to the toolkit to address more accurate approaches recently reported on, and to incorporate new Python packages and tools for more seamlessness.
-These are detailed further in the methods paper (coming soon), but include:
+These are detailed further in the [methods paper](https://doi.org/10.1002/esp.5835), but include:

 * The use of geemap to download and process satellite imagery from Google Earth Engine entirely from within the cloud server;
 * Improved transect creation based on the Dynamic Coast project's Coastal Mapping Tools;